Create 5-star Google Review Link to Ask Customers for Reviews

 How to create a prepopulated 5-Star Google Review Link for Customers

 With 91% of consumers reading online reviews before connecting with a business, online reputation management has become a necessity for your business.
-A single negative review can have a detrimental impact on your reputation, and therefore your revenue.
+A single negative Google review can have a detrimental impact on your reputation, and therefore your revenue.
 So, taking control of your online reviews and especially Google reviews, is essential and doable through Google My Business.

 This year, Google has made some changes to make it a much easier process to obtain a pre-filled Google review link.
 With Google My Business, you can use a direct link to the review form to simplify the process.
 You’ll always want to make it is as easy as possible for someone to leave a review, without any navigational work needed from them.